-- Take an S-Video/Video cable and connect one end to the S-Video/Video output jack of the Video source device. - Connect the other end of the S-Video/Video cable to the S-Video/ Video jack on the projector. - 3.
-If you wish to make use of the projector speaker(s) in your presentations, take a suitable audio cable and connect one end of the cable to the audio output jack of the device, and the other end to the AUDIO jack of the projector.
+- Take an S-Video/Video cable and connect one end to the S-Video/Video output iack of the Video source device. - 2.
+Connect the other end of the S-Video/Video cable to the S-VIDEO/ VIDEO iack on the projector. - 3.
+If you wish to make use of the projector speaker(s) in your presentations, take a suitable audio cable and connect one end of the cable to the audio output jack of the device, and the other end to the AUDIO IN jack of the projector. - If the selected video image is not displayed after the projector is turned on and the correct video source has been selected, check that the Video source device is turned on and operating correctly.
+Also check that the signal cables have been connected correctly.